vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 the luxury demand yet that makes long-distance travel by bus unbearable :stuck_out_tongue:.

-In Munich :de: around 10 o'clock :clock10: the police boarded the bus for another one of those "random" checks.
+In Munich :de:, around 10 o'clock :clock10:, the police boarded the bus for another one of those "random" checks.
 I've been raised to consider the police my friend.
 I understand the notion of them being in office to protect and serve the people and I have felt comfortable in the presence of the law as long